-On the VIP Go platform, the codebase essentially core WordPress.
-In fact, the only modifications made are via a handful of MU plugins that are available via GitHub.
+On the VIP Go platform, the codebase essentially consists of core WordPress.
+In fact, the only modifications made are via a handful of mu-plugins that are available via GitHub.
 All other custom code will be your own and committed to your Git repository.
-When developing your site via Quickstart or another method it is vital that you use the same MU plugins in your test environment.
+When developing your site, it is vital that you use the same mu-plugins in your test environment.

 What can I put in my VIP Go repository? #

-When we create you a new VIP Go site, we will provide a GitHub repository under the wpcomvip GitHub organisation.
-The repository for each VIP Go site has the following directory structure.
+When we create you a new VIP Go site, we will provide a GitHub repository under the wpcomvip GitHub organization.
+The repository for each VIP Go site has the following directory structure:

-- vip-config – for custom configuration changes (required, do not delete)
+- vip-config – for custom configuration changes, and additional

 The plugins and themes directories are mapped to